Fire and Rehire : The implications for employers

 Originally, it was thought that P&O Ferries may be utilising fire and rehire in order to move staff from employee status and engage them instead as agency workers under different terms.
 Indeed, the Government has recently published its condemnation of the action taken by P&O Ferries, highlighting that ‘using fire and rehire as a negotiating tactic is completely unacceptable.’

-However, since further information has come to light it has transpired that categorising the action taken by P&O Ferries as ‘fire and rehire’ is not entirely correct.
+However, categorising the action taken by P&O Ferries as ‘fire and rehire’ is not entirely correct.
 Employees were made redundant and settlement agreements were offered containing enhanced payments for those affected.
 As such, Labour markets Minister, Mr Paul Scully, said that “P&O Ferries’ actions were not a case of fire and rehire – just fire.”

 Although this is now accepted, it seems the increased scrutiny on the practice of fire and rehire, and the option open to employers such as P&O Ferries in being able to push ahead with such a drastic reorganisation (despite the resulting backlash from employees, the public and the Government), has prompted the Government to intervene.

-Of particular concern and interest will be whether the proposed Statutory Code actually has the intended effect of deterring employers from firing and rehiring staff.
-Although not exactly a case of fire and rehire, P&O Ferries were aware that their actions did not comply with the law, and were no doubt aware of the negative backlash from the public, employees and the Government if they proceeded – yet they still continued.
-Whether the potential uplift to employee compensation of up to 25% is enough to deter employers from engaging in fire and rehire will be something kept under close review by the Government.
+Although the draft Code outlines practical consultation steps that employers should take before firing and rehiring and confirms that this should be an option of last resort, the question will be whether this will go far enough to deter employers from firing and rehiring staff.
+Whilst not exactly a case of fire and rehire, P&O Ferries were aware that their actions did not comply with the law, and were no doubt aware of the negative backlash from the public, employees and the Government if they proceeded – yet they still continued.

 If you would like to discuss the contents of this blog in further detail, or are considering altering employee terms and conditions and would like some assistance, then please contact a member of the Employment team.